Samuel Cabot III: Early life

-Samuel Cabot III was born in Boston, Massachusetts on September 20, 1815, to Samuel Cabot, Jr. and Elizabeth Cabot (née Perkins).
-His father, Samuel Cabot, Jr. and his grandfather, Thomas Handasyd Perkins, were two of the wealthiest men in 19th-century Boston.
+Samuel Cabot III was born in Boston, Massachusetts on September 20, 1815, to Samuel Cabot Jr. and Elizabeth Cabot (née Perkins).
+His father, Samuel Cabot Jr. and his grandfather, Thomas Handasyd Perkins, were two of the wealthiest men in 19th-century Boston.
 Among his brothers were the lawyer, philosopher, and author James Elliot Cabot and the architect and artist Edward Clarke Cabot.

-Cabot attended Boston Latin School as a child, and received a B.A. from Harvard University in 1836, followed by an M.D. from Harvard Medical School in 1839.
+Cabot attended Boston Latin School as a child, and received a A.B. from Harvard University in 1836, followed by an M.D. from Harvard Medical School in 1839.

 Medical career

 After receiving his medical degree, Cabot went to Paris for further studies, returning to Boston in July 1841.
-In the winter of 1841–1842, he joined John Lloyd Stephens and Frederick Catherwood on their expedition to Yucatan, where he created a sensation in the town of Mérida by performing eye surgery on several inhabitants who were afflicted with strabismus.
+In the winter of 1841–1842, he joined John Lloyd Stephens and Frederick Catherwood on their expedition to Yucatán, where he created a sensation in the town of Mérida by performing eye surgery on several inhabitants who were afflicted with strabismus.
 (Cabot was one of the first doctors in America to perform this operation.)
 In 1844, he set up his own medical and surgical practice in Boston, which he maintained for the rest of his life.
 He also served as a visiting surgeon at the Massachusetts General Hospital from 1853 until the time of his death, and pioneered the practice of abdominal surgery there.
 During the Civil War he volunteered his services as a surgeon for wounded soldiers and an inspector of army hospitals.